Urban Abroad

 Hawthorne: for those with a free spirit attitude, this district makes a great (and affordable) place to stay.
 Here you can find pubs, clubs and a thriving nightlife scene.
 During the day you can expect bookstores, vintage shops and a host of vegetarian restaurants + much more.

 Central Eastside: has an industrial vibe to it (think train tracks and factories).
-This is an area is famous for its coffee shops and bistros.
+This area is famous for its coffee shops and bistros.
 You’ll find some worthy gastro-pubs too.
 Craft beer and fine dining are just two things to sample here.
-Stay at Lolo Pass for the most stylish rooms.
+While here, we suggest you book at stay at Jupiter Hotel for the most stylish rooms.

 If you are in trouble or you feel unsafe - reach out to authorized personnel, such as the police in order to be safe